David A. Braun, MD, PhD

 Lab Alumni

-Visiting Medical Student (University of Cambridge) – Summer 2023
+Elena Ahjem - Visiting Medical Student (University of Cambridge), Summer 2023

-Visiting Undergraduate Student (Emory University) – Summer 2023
+Ayjha Brown - Visiting Undergraduate Student (Emory University), Summer 2023